 Rosetta Stone is dead.
 Long live Rosetta Stone.

-The World Language computer program put in place last year for the district's four elementary schools under the direction of former Curricululm Director Marianne Gaffney, has been all but scrapped for the upcoming school year, according to the Board of Education.
+The for the district's four elementary schools under the direction of former Curricululm Director Marianne Gaffney, has been all but scrapped for the upcoming school year, according to the Board of Education.